-It is essential for business operators to consider reputational risk, because QCO actions and SQCO actions tend to draw public attention.
+It is essential for business operators to consider reputational risk, because qualified consumer organisation (QCO) and specified qualified consumer organisation (SQCO) actions tend to draw public attention.
 Even if the business operator ultimately prevails, it is possible that its reputation will be seriously harmed by the filing of the lawsuit.
 Therefore, appropriate measures should be taken when being contacted by a QCO or SQCO prior to filing.
 Additionally, while only SQCOs and delegating consumers are legally bound by the judgment in litigation regarding common obligations, in practice, when a court renders judgment in favour of the plaintiff, other courts refer to the judgment in similar cases thereafter; thus, such judgment may trigger similar actions.
-For instance, if an SQCO prevails in litigation regarding common obligations, target consumers may file a follow-on action.
 Therefore, business operators would need to consider entering into a settlement out of court.